arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 ---
 title: Create Custom Bricks in Arduino App Lab
-description: Learn how to create and manage Custom Bricks to extend your App Lab applications with personalized Python libraries and Docker containers.
+description: Learn how to create and manage Custom Bricks to expand your Apps with custom Python libraries and Docker containers.
 overwriteSidebar: Custom Bricks
 tags:
   - Bricks